 In addition to his MSEE, he earned a Management of Technology Certificate at Georgia Tech, and a BSEE, magna cum laude, from University of Missouri–Rolla (now Missouri S&T).
 In April 2018, Hagan was honored with induction into Missouri S&T’s Academy of Electrical and Computer Engineering.

-A fan of baseball, Hagan has attended regular-season major league baseball games in dozens of stadiums across the country.
+A fan of baseball, Hagan has attended regular-season major league baseball games in over 50 stadiums across the country and in Sydney and London.
 He also enjoys meeting up with friends to watch his alma mater Georgia Tech’s football team, the Yellow Jackets.